Nikitha-Pulluri/Interview-questions/Intro-call-questions/readme.md

 I’ve had hands-on experience with all three major cloud platforms—AWS, Azure, and GCP—mostly through real-world projects.

-In my recent role, I worked primarily with GCP, where I built data pipelines using Snowflake and Matillion, scheduled jobs with Airflow, and handled deployments using Azure DevOps.
+In my recent role, I worked primarily with GCP, where I built data pipelines using Snowflake, scheduled jobs with Airflow, and handled deployments using Azure DevOps.
 I also worked with AWS services like S3, Glue, Redshift, and Lambda in a previous project to build a custom data lake and automate ingestion.

 I’m comfortable setting up cloud-based data workflows, managing permissions, and working with both batch and real-time processing.
 I really enjoy the flexibility these platforms offer and always try to follow best practices when it comes to scalability and cost-efficiency.